 Pot roast is done when it’s tender and easily pulled apart with a fork.
 The beef should fall apart on you, which means that the pressure cooker has done its job in breaking down all the connective tissue in the beef.
 You can see what this looks like in the photo above.

 If after cooking the pot roast, it is still tough, all you need to do is cook it longer.
 If the beef is still tough, it just needs more time for the braise to do it’s magic and break down the connective tissues in the beef.

-Since we are using a pressure cooker in this pot roast recipe, if after our suggested cook time, the beef is not as tender as you’d like, you will need to place the lid back onto the pot, seal it, and then cook at high pressure for additional time (an additional 10 to 20 minutes is my suggestion).
+Since we are using a pressure cooker, if after our suggested cook time, the beef is not as tender as you’d like, you will need to place the lid back onto the pot, seal it, and then cook at high pressure for additional time (an additional 10 to 20 minutes is my suggestion).